GitbookIO/slate-edit-list/README.md

           - kind: block
             type: list_item # List containers can only contain list items
             nodes:
-              # List items must blocks.
+              # List items contain blocks.
 They cannot be the direct container of text.
               - kind: block
                 type: paragraph # Default type of blocks in a list item
                 nodes: